Dual Circumference and Collinear Sets: Discussion

 \section{Discussion}

 \seclabel{discussion}

-It remains an open problem to eliminate the dependence of our results on the maximum degree, $\Delta$, of $T$.
+It remains an open problem to eliminate the dependence of our results on the maximum degree, $\Delta$, of $G$.
 The next significant step is to resolve the following conjecture:

-\begin{conj} If $T$ is a triangulation whose dual $\dual{T}$ has a cycle of length $\ell$, then $\dual{T}$ has a cycle that caresses $\Omega(\ell)$ faces.
-(Therefore, by \lemref{cycle-to-curve} and \thmref{dalozzo}, $T$ has a collinear set of size $\Omega(\ell)$.) \end{conj}
+\begin{conj} If $G$ is a triangulation whose dual $\dual{G}$ has a cycle of length $\ell$, then $\dual{G}$ has a cycle that caresses $\Omega(\ell)$ faces.
+(Therefore, by \lemref{cycle_to_curve} and \thmref{dalozzo}, $G$ has a collinear set of size $\Omega(\ell)$.) \end{conj}